 People who respond promptly to treatment usually recover completely with few or no long-term lung abnormalities.
 Those whose treatment involves long periods on a ventilator (a machine that helps air get in and out of the lungs) are more likely to develop lung scarring.
 Such scarring may decrease over a few months after the person is taken off the ventilator.
 Lung scarring, if extensive, can impair lung function permanently in ways that are noticeable during certain day-to-day activities.
 Less extensive scarring may impair lung function only when the lungs are stressed, such as during exercise or an illness.

 Many people lose large amounts of weight and muscle during the illness.
 Rehabilitation Pulmonary Rehabilitation Pulmonary rehabilitation is the use of supervised exercise, education, support, and behavioral intervention to improve how people with chronic lung disease function in daily life and to enhance... read more in the hospital can help them regain their strength and independence.

 Often mechanical ventilation

-People with ARDS are treated in an intensive care unit Types of units People who need specific types of care may be put in special care units.
+People with ARDS are treated in an intensive care unit Types of units People who need specific types of care while hospitalized may be put in special care units.
 Intensive care units (ICUs) are for people who are seriously ill.
-These people include those who have had a sudden, general... read more (ICU).
+These people include those who have... read more (ICU).